jstewart8053/amazon-login/README.md

 ### Made for educational purposes, not to be used in production

-To run on your computer, clone, npm install, npm start Made with React Hook Forms, and good old fashioned CSS.
+To run on your computer, clone, npm install, npm start.
+Made with React Hook Forms, and good old fashioned CSS.